anastazie/programming-fundamentals/dash_tutorial.md

 ### Exercise

-Copy example code to `app.py` file and edit it so that there is y-axis name is `passenger class`.
+Copy example code to `app.py` file and edit it so that there is x-axis name is `passenger class` and y-axis name is `number of passengers`.

 *Note*: If you want to run example code, save it to file and then run it in terminal using following command `python filename.py`.